DLA Installation Management Susquehanna holds full-scale active assailant exercise in recognition of National Preparedness Month

 |0

-This work, DLA Installation Management Susquehanna holds full-scale active assailant exercise in recognition of National Preparedness Month [Image 2 of 2], by Diana Dawa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DLA Installation Management Susquehanna holds full-scale active assailant exercise in recognition of National Preparedness Month, by Diana Dawa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT